djannot/dcos-kubernetes-training/labs/linux-macOS/lab2_scaling.md

 # Lab 2: Scaling a Kubernetes Cluster

+### Objectives
+- Scale existing kubernetes cluster from 2 kubelet nodes to 3

+### Why is this Important?
+Often times we find that workloads can be intermittent in load.
+The ability to easily scale up and scale down resources allows operators the ability to dynamically scale workloads to meet expected demand.

 ## Edit your options.json
 Edit the options-kubernetes-cluster${CLUSTER}.json file to set the private_node_count to 3.
 ```